-We won’t get into the different types of cork here (see our FAQ titled, "I see there are different corks available, why?" for more information), but if you use standard corks then you might want to treat them first.
+We won’t get into the different types of cork here (see our article, "Types of Wine Corks" for more information), but if you use standard corks then you might want to treat them first.
 You want to use two bowls that fit inside each other for this.
 Mixing bowls work well.
 Fill the larger bowl with water and metabisulphite.
 Add your corks, and place the smaller bowl on top to help weigh down the corks.
 The metabisulphite will kill any bacteria that may be in the corks.
 Plus, it makes the corks very slick, which makes them easier to insert into the bottle.
 We would recommend soaking the corks for about an hour before use.

 For most people, the type of bottle you use comes down to personal preference.
 Yes, the shape of the bottle can apply to one style of wine versus another, but in most cases, you won’t be storing the wine long enough for the shape to be an issue.
 Use whatever bottle you like.
 We have many different kinds of wine bottles for sale, from your basic 750 ml bottle to your standard champagne bottles.
 Many believe that colored bottles do work better for red wines, as the color will help to prevent the wine from fading when exposed to sunlight.
-For more information, see our article, “Is there anything to using a certain color or shape of bottle with my wine?”
+For more information, see our article, "Wine Bottle Types”.

 Take your Auto-Siphon and attach the siphon tubing to the end of the racking cane (or just use your racking cane and siphon tubing as you normally would).
 Now attach your bottle filler to the end of the siphon tubing.
 Before you insert the Auto-Siphon into your carboy, pull it into the upper position.
 Now place the bottle filler into your first bottle, and depress it on the bottom of the bottle, then start your siphon.